coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 007.md

 Rohan talks to his patron and asks if he should trust his powers.
 Taraaq explains he isn’t good at this because he is a demon and demons don’t do trust, and practice makes perfect with the powers.
 They discuss who Rohan can trust with his secret.

 The next day, the Earthshaker awakens and explains he spoke with Bahamut and is better now.
-We return with the Earthshaker to the Bloodsoaked Banner, where Soldas gives us a mark of friendship, which Dia takes.
+We return with the Earthshaker to the Bloodsoaked Banner, where Soldos gives us a mark of friendship, which Dia takes.

 Iskra grabs Mordaine and gives him one silver coin filled with Iskra’s magic.
 This will let him know when Iskra is nearby.